-- Hands-on instruction and training, working with a package of professional equipment (cameras, sound gear, lights, etc.) as well as production trucks, generators, and sound studio space.
+- Work hands-on with professional production equipment (cameras, sound gear, lights, etc.) as well as production trucks and generators on studio soundstages.

-- One-on-one job counseling to include resume preparation, job research, and job placement outreach.
+- Receive one-on-one job counseling to include resume preparation, job research, and job placement outreach from GFA.

 What are my program options?